Go 1.26

 pNum := new(42)

 In other words, the argument to new() can now be a type (as before) or an expression.
-This is particularly useful for structs with pointer fields, which are often used to differentiate between null value when dealing with databases, serialisation or anything that has optional values.
+This is particularly useful for structs with pointer fields – pointers can be nil allowing you to differentiate a null value.
+This is used when dealing with databases, serialisation or anything that has optional values.

 p2 := new(strings.Repeat("x", 10)) // value parameter - returns ptr to "xxxxxxxxxx"